kaspersgit/ml_2_sql/Readme.md

 The csv file containing the data has to fulfill some basic assumptions:
 - No empty values (e.g. NULL, Na, NaN, etc.)
 - Target columns should have more than 1 unique value
+- For binary classification (target with 2 unique values) these values should be 0 and 1

 ## Configuration json
+This file will inform the script which column is the target, which are the features and several other parameters for pre and post training.
+You can copy and edit a config file from the already existing example in `input/configuration/` or select `Create a new config` file in the second step when running the `run.py` file.

 ### features
-List with names of the columns which should be used as feature (optional)
+List with names of the columns which should be used as features

 ### model_params
 Dictionary of parameters that can be used with model of choice (optional).
 Check the model's documentation: